shoaibkhan17/JumpIN/readme.txt

 location and the piece on top of it.

 - View Class:

 ----------The View class is a class that builds and displays a visual representation of the model as a GUI.
 It has a controller, which it alerts when a button or menu is clicked and, a Board which it uses to build the GUI.

+- LevelBuilder Class:

+----------The View class is a class that builds and displays a visual representation of the model as a GUI.
+It has a controller, which it alerts when a button or menu is clicked and, a Board which it uses to build the GUI.

+- LevelBuilderView Class:

+----------The View class is a class that builds and displays a visual representation of the model as a GUI.
+It has a controller, which it alerts when a button or menu is clicked and, a Board which it uses to build the GUI.